Ode to Black | Black Hope I - Self Black - ©Julia Anna Gospodarou 2012 - Creating an (en)Visionography image - Processing Steps

-In the digital era “vision” replaces “light” in writing, or rather in re-writing the image so it reaches a stage where it matches the idea the photographer started with, his VISION.
+In the digital era, “vision” replaces “light” in writing, or rather in re-writing the image so it reaches a stage where it matches the idea the photographer started with, his VISION.

 THE MEANING OF THE PREFIX “(en)” in (en)VISIONOGRAPHY

-What is the role of the “(en)” in front of “Visionography”?
+What is the role of the “(en)” in “(en)Visionography”?

-We can say that (en)Visionography goes even deeper inside of us, in our personal interior world, in our personal reality and representation of the world, thus the product of (en)Visioning, the creation that comes from it, is truer to our artistic self and personal reality than something that would come from only “Visioning”.
+We can say that (en)Visionography goes even deeper inside of us, in our personal interior world, in our personal reality and representation of the world, to explore and create an idea, thus the product of (en)Visioning, the creation that comes out of it, is truer to our artistic self and personal reality than something that would come from only “Visioning”.

 HOW TO WRITE (en)VISIONOGRAPHY AND WHY

 Now that you know why the prefix “(en)” is important for the concept of (en)Visionography, you know why it is important how we write (en)Visionography and why this concept can become more clear if it is written the right way, with the prefix "en" between parentheses.

 The parentheses accentuate the prefix “en” (which means “within”), at the same time creating a protective shell around it, just like art creates a protective shell and a safe environment for the artist to manifest, as if providing him a special world where he can feel secure to create freely.
 This is his personal reality, his "(en)Vision-world".
 It is a place where he can create (en)Visionography.